elunna/nerfhack-changelog/README.md

 * Gems auto-id after successful gem alchemy.

 ### Scrolls
-* Scrolls of enchant weapon cost 200
-* Scrolls of enchant armor cost 200
 * Reduced probability of enchant weapon scrolls, increased prob of scrolls of knowledge.
-* Scrolls of remove curse cost 300
 * Blank scrolls cost 50
 * Buff the effects of the scroll of light (xnh)
 * Reverse the name of the HACKEM MUCHE scroll